spacemeshos/local-testnet/README.md

 sudo easy_install pip
 pip install virtualenv
 ```

 ## Building from Source Code
+The local testnet is 100% built from source code and doesn't use any prepackaged binaries.

 1. Clone this repo to your computer
 ```